ayn/pullfolio-theme-howto/README.markdown

   * _style.css_ - this is loaded for all browsers, and should contain most of the CSS for your theme
   * _ie.css_ - this is loaded for all versions of Internet Explorer
-  * _ie6.css_ - this is loaded for IE6 or lower
+  * _ie6.css_ - this is loaded for IE6 and lower

 The _layouts_ folder contains 3 partials:

   * __footer.liquid_ - this is the footer of your site
   * __header.liquid_ - header
-  * __sidebar.liquid_ - sidebar, this is empty is most of the default Pullfolio themes
+  * __sidebar.liquid_ - sidebar, this is empty in most of the default Pullfolio themes

 The _templates_ folder contains templates for your site: